zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 - Thanks to Trygve Wastvedt for his help in getting the Vray for 3DS Max port started.

 ## Version History ##

+### 2015-03-30 ###

+**Mac OS X**

+- Work has started on updating the Mac OS X based makefiles for the Vray DomemasterStereo and LatLongStereo shaders.
+At this point the vray tool `plgparams.bin` on Mac OS X correctly reports the shader parameters in the Vray 2.5 for Mac OS i386 build of the shaders.
+Unfortunately, there is still a lazy binding issue with the shaders when used with Vray Standalone.

 ### Version 0.5 - 2015-03-23 ###